 What is a PayPal Chargeback?

-Note that PayPal is representing the seller/merchant where it allows communication between the customer’s issuing bank and the seller.
+Note that PayPal represents the seller/merchant, where it allows communication between the customer’s issuing bank and the seller.
 A chargeback can be disputed by providing all the required documents, proof of sales and shipping, etc.

 Until then, PayPal holds the payment made to the seller and keeps it frozen until there’s a resolution to the chargeback.
-In case if the chargeback is valid, the seller losses the payment plus a $20 chargeback fee.
+If the chargeback is valid, the seller loses the payment plus a $20 chargeback fee.
 The payment is processed to the merchant if the buyer loses the dispute.

 How To File A Chargeback on PayPal?

-A buyer can file for a chargeback on PayPal for different reasons like when his/her PayPal account is used for an unauthorized payment.
-Other types of disputes include if a buyer gets a damaged or incorrect item or the box is empty or if the buyer is charged twice for the product.
+A buyer can file for a chargeback on PayPal for different reasons, like when his/her PayPal account is used for an unauthorized payment.
+Other disputes include if a buyer gets a damaged or incorrect item, the box is empty, or if the buyer is charged twice for the product.

-Further, buyers can file a chargeback if the product didn’t arrive at all.
-Note that although not all chargebacks are fraudulent, it is a common Paypal chargeback scam that has caused quite a stir as people are using it for their good while causing massive losses to the merchants and sellers.
+Further, buyers can file a chargeback if the product doesn’t arrive.
+Note that although not all chargebacks are fraudulent, it is a common Paypal chargeback scam that has caused quite a stir as people are using it for their excellent while causing massive losses to the merchants and sellers.

-The process of filing a chargeback Paypal 2021 is simple.
-It usually involves a buyer contacting his/her debit or credit card issuing company reporting an unauthorized transaction or alleging a series of other reasons listed above.
+The process of filing a chargeback for Paypal in 2023 is simple.
+It usually involves a buyer contacting his/her debit or credit card issuing company to report an unauthorized transaction or alleging a series of other reasons listed above.

-This is when the card-issuing company contacts PayPal and the chain of steps mentioned in the “How PayPal Chargeback Works” take place until a resolution isn’t met.
+This is when the card-issuing company contacts PayPal and the steps mentioned in the “How PayPal Chargeback Works” take place until a resolution isn’t met.

 How Does PayPal Chargeback Work?

-In order to understand how to fight a chargeback on PayPal, you need to first understand how a PayPal chargeback works so here we go:
+To understand how to fight a chargeback on PayPal, you need to first understand how a PayPal chargeback works, so here we go:

 - The buyer checks out a range of products/services and buys a product of his/her choice.

-- The issuing bank (supporting both credit and debit card) notifies PayPal about it.
+- The issuing bank (supporting both credit and debit cards) notifies PayPal.

-- PayPal freezes the payment and deems it untouchable and holds it until the chargeback request is deemed invalid or otherwise.
+- PayPal freezes the payment, deems it untouchable, and holds it until the chargeback request is deemed invalid.

 What is the PayPal Seller Protection Program?

 The PayPal Seller Protection program usually covers two types of buyers’ claims.
 Firstly, it covers unauthorized transactions when a buyer claims that he/ she didn’t authorize payment.
-Secondly, it offers cover for items which are not received.
-In case a buyer claims that they have never received their purchased item, the PayPal cover is going to protect them.
+Secondly, it offers cover for items that are not received.

 How To Fight A PayPal Chargeback?

-There are valid and true chargeback claims that buyers file with PayPal against a seller for a variety of reasons.
-It could be because they didn’t receive the product or it is different from what they ordered and so on.
+There are valid and accurate chargeback claims that buyers file with PayPal against a seller for a variety of reasons.
+It could be because they didn’t receive the product or it is different from what they ordered.

 1) Speak with the Buyer

-It is estimated that over 40% of the chargebacks are a result of a merchant’s error.
-It can be easily solved by simply talking to the buyer and mitigating probable solutions to the issue.
-Settling any discrepancies via refunding with PayPal is better on the seller’s reputation and incur fewer losses.
+It is estimated that over 40% of the chargebacks result from a merchant’s error.
+It can be easily solved by talking to the buyer and mitigating probable solutions.
+Settling any discrepancies via refunding with PayPal is better for the seller’s reputation and incurs fewer losses.

-2) Check if the product is covered by Seller Protection Program
+2) Check if Seller Protection Program covers the product

-As said, check if the order is covered by the Seller Protection Program or not.
-If yes, PayPal will allow the seller to retain the full amount when a chargeback is hit while waiving off any chargeback fee.
+As said, check whether the Seller Protection Program covers the order.
+If yes, PayPal will allow the seller to retain the total amount when a chargeback is hit while waiving any chargeback fee.
 The sellers would need to provide documentation if requested.

 3) Check out the Proof of Online Tracking

 PayPal offers a secure platform for transactions.
-Even after that, it is subjected to frauds using different techniques.
-However, a great way to minimize chargeback by a buyer claiming ‘unauthorized transaction’ as the cause is to check for proof of online tracking.
-A merchant’s dashboard has everything they need to track the transaction details if the sale is “eligible” or “partially eligible” that can prevent from losing the sale.
+Even after that, it is subjected to fraud using different techniques.
+However, a great way to minimize chargeback by a buyer claiming an ‘unauthorized transaction’ as the cause is to check for proof of online tracking.
+A merchant’s dashboard has everything they need to track the transaction details if the sale is “eligible” or “partially eligible,” which can prevent them from losing the sale.

 4) Check the Proof of Shipment or Proof of Delivery

-One of the common techniques used by fraudsters to rip refunds is using one of the many PayPal chargeback 2021 like listing the product as ‘Item Not Received’.
+One of the fraudsters’ standard techniques to rip refunds is using one of the many PayPal chargebacks 2023, like listing the product as ‘Item Not Received’.
 Here, the buyer states that he/she didn’t receive the product.

 Since PayPal requires merchants to upload and keep the proof of delivery or shipment from an online shipping company.
 This ensures that the merchants have all the proof validating the delivery and can be used to fight Paypal chargeback disputes.